sahilrajput03/sahilrajput03/learn-deploy.md

 # Deployment - Todo: move this doc to a new google doc

 **Quick Links:**

 - Learn Vercel Deployment: [Click here](learn-vercel.md)
 - Learn Heroku Deployment: [Click here](./learn-heroku.md)
 - ❤️ Google Doc - Hosting Charges - Backend & Databases (mongodb, etc): [Click here](https://docs.google.com/document/d/1Mzfe1j8GS4IQZRjzDZeDW4pMV8zX6ysj2wK7oteEJjQ/edit?usp=sharing)
 - [fly.io](https://fly.io/)

+## Monolith vs. Microservice architecture

+### What is monolith architecture?
+Be concise and give ex.
+(ChatGPT)

+Monolith architecture is a software design where all components (UI, business logic, and database access) are integrated into a single, unified application.
+It operates as one cohesive unit, making it simpler to develop and deploy initially but harder to scale and modify over time.

+**Example:** A traditional e-commerce application where user authentication, product catalog, payment processing, and order management are all part of a single codebase and deployed together.

+### What is Microservice architecture?
+(ChatGPT)

+Microservice architecture is a software design pattern where an application is broken into small, independent services, each responsible for a specific function.
+These services communicate through APIs, enabling flexibility, scalability, and independent deployment.

+**Example:** An e-commerce system where:

+- Authentication Service handles user login.
+- Product Service manages the catalog.
+- Payment Service processes payments.
+- Order Service handles order placement.
+- Each service operates independently and can be developed or scaled separately.

 ## Alibabacloud's own website is not working well LOL